 Bots have changed the economics of the ticketing business, so ticketing organizations need to change the economics of bot attacks.
 That means targeting each bot attack vector and increasing the costs bot operators incur in order to overcome the protections.

-On account creation, for example, tools like Distil Networks validate biometric data like mouse movements, mobile swipe, and accelerometer data to distinguish bots from real users, and then feed that data into machine learning algorithms.
+On account creation, for example, bot mitigation tools validate biometric data like mouse movements, mobile swipe, and accelerometer data to distinguish bots from real users, and then feed that data into machine learning algorithms.
 You can also block or enforce Google’s reCAPTCHA on traffic from known bot hosting providers and outdated browsers typically used to run ticket bots.

 During the onsale itself, you can target the speed and volume advantages that bots enjoy.
 A tool like a virtual waiting room can help neutralize both.
 Bots that arrive before the onsale starts are placed in a pre-queue together with legitimate users.
 When the event launches, everyone in the pre-queue is randomized.
 This eliminates any advantage in arriving early or hitting the web page milliseconds after the start of the sale.